tspecht93/HANNA/README.md

 ## Usage

-You can use the `HANNA.ipynb` notebook, which provides a demonstration of how calculate activity coefficients for a binary mixture.
+You can use the `HANNA.ipynb` notebook, which provides a demonstration of how to calculate activity coefficients for a binary mixture.

 ## Contents